Christmas Gift Ideas for Kids in a Wheelchair

 How best to entertain children who use wheelchairs depends on a lot of factors, including their age, disability type, and interests.
 One popular way to get the entire family involved is a family game night activity.

-What is a good gift for a child with cerebral palsy?
+What is a good Christmas gift for a child with cerebral palsy?

 The best gifts for a child with cerebral palsy depend on several factors, including their interests, age, and ability level.
 Some family favorites remain true over time, such as this list of gift ideas for children in wheelchairs.